baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/examples/example_looping.md

 Image Quizzer has the ability to allow the users to *Repeat* a page if for example you want the user to contour all regions of interest they find on one image and answer the same questions for each.

-To do this, assign the [Loop](../elements_attributes/page/loop.md) attribute to "Y" in the Page element:
+To do this, assign the [Loop](../elements_attributes/page/loop.md) attribute to "Y" in the Page element.

-The **Repeat** button is visible on a Page that has Loop="Y" and becomes enabled when the last question set is displayed.
+The **Repeat** button is visible on a Page that has Loop="Y" and becomes enabled when the last question set for the Page is displayed.

 When the **Repeat** button is pressed by the user, the Image Quizzer will ensure that all quiz questions and required annotations are complete before proceding.
-Then it will make a copy of the Page and add a suffix of *-RepN* (where N is the number of the repetition) to the Page ID attribute.
-The Response elements and any LabelMapPath and MarkupLinePath elements are stripped out of the new Page - ready for the user's new responses.
+The responses for the current page are saved to the results XML file and then a copy of this Page element is made and inserted into the results file.
+The copied Page has the ID attribute modified adding a suffix of *-RepN* (where N is the number of the repetition) and any Response elements, LabelMapPath and MarkupLinePath elements are stripped out of the new Page - ready for the user's new responses.

 ## Prep